-NACUFS has named Rich Neumann of Ohio University as the recipient of the 2017 Theodore W. Minah Distinguished Service Award, the association’s highest individual honor.
+NACUFS has named Janet Despard of the University of Northern Iowa as the recipient of the 2018 Theodore W. Minah Distinguished Service Award, the association’s highest individual honor.

 Originally established in 1967 as the Distinguished Service Award, the award was renamed in 1973 to honor the first recipient, Theodore W. Minah.
 The award is presented annually in recognition of exemplary and enduring contributions to the foodservice industry and to the association.
 The NACUFS board of directors and council of past presidents select the recipient from among nominations submitted by the NACUFS membership.